Allie Auton Tugs At Her Bikini Top While Leaving Little To The Imagination In String Bottoms

-Allie Auton wowed her fans with another bikini-clad shot.
-The Australian beauty featured the sultry new upload on her Instagram feed on February 11, and it’s been earning a ton of attention from her eager audience.
+Allie Auton wowed her fans with another shot of herself in a bikini.
+The Australian beauty featured the sultry new upload on her Instagram feed on February 11, and it's been earning a ton of attention from her eager audience.

 The model posed in an all-white setting that included a wall of drapery.
 She positioned herself in the corner of a white couch with square pillows to match.
 The corner of a glass table made up the rest of the space.
 Allie rested one elbow on the armrest of the couch, extending both of her hands near the top of her bikini to give it a tug.
 She tucked her legs back and looked to the side with an alluring stare.

-She paired the top with a set of matching bottoms with string sides that took her look to a new level.
-Only a small piece of fabric covered her front, and she pulled it a few inches below her navel.
-Allie chose to pull its thin sides high on her hips, accentuating her bombshell curves.
-The high-rise design of the suit also revealed her shapely thighs.
+She paired the top with a set of matching bottoms featuring string sides that took her look to a new level.
+Only a small piece of fabric covered her front, which she pulled a few inches below her navel.
+Allie chose to have its thin sides high on her hips, accentuating her bombshell curves.
+The high-rise design also revealed her shapely thighs.
 She completed her look by going barefoot.

-Allie styled her long blond locks with a sleek middle part, and they spilled over her shoulders and back.
-Fans have not been shy about showering the photo with praise and it’s quickly amassed more than 10,000 likes and more than 100 comments.
-Most followers applauded Allie on her incredible figure, while a few more dropped her a line to let her know that they are big admirers.
+Allie styled her long blond locks in a sleek middle part and her tresses spilled over her shoulders and back.

+Fans have not been shy about showering the photo with praise and it's quickly amassed more than 10,000 likes and more than 100 comments.
+Most followers applauded Allie on her incredible figure, while a few more dropped her a line to let her know they were big admirers.

 "So exciting!
 Proud of you babe.
 This suit looks so good one you," one follower gushed, adding a series of red hearts to the end of their comment.

-“Honestly idk if I’ll be able to sleep either I’m that excited for you,” a second social media user chimed in.
+"Honestly idk if I'll be able to sleep either I'm that excited for you," chimed in a second user.

 "If good looks were a minute you know you'd be an hour," another person wrote.

-“Allie, you are the most beautiful woman on earth.
-Always stunning,” a fourth raved alongside a single flame.
+"Allie, you are the most beautiful woman on earth.
+Always stunning," raved a fourth admirer, alongside a single flame.